mit-rss/intro_to_ros/README.md

 **Note**: Push your workspace.

 ## Question 1: Create Simple Publisher (Python)
 Your task in this exercise is to create a simple ROS node that publishes a random number between 0 and 10.0.
 Before you start the following exercise, please make sure that your package is built properly.
+Note that this file will reside inside of the /src folder of your newly created package.

 ### Node Specification
 **Description:** Publishes a random number between 0 and 10.
 **File name:** simple_publisher.py